Bill Kauffman

-Bill Kauffman (born November 15, 1959) is an American political writer generally aligned with the localist movement.
+Bill Kauffman (born November 15, 1959) is an American political writer.
 He was born in Batavia, New York, and currently resides in Elba, New York, with his wife and daughter.

 A devout Roman Catholic, Kauffman was also an intimate correspondent of the late Gore Vidal, with whom he shares many ideological similarities.

 Education and career

 After earning a Bachelor of Arts degree from the University of Rochester, he went to work as an aide to New York Senator Daniel Patrick Moynihan (which he would later describe as an "anarchist-making experience") in 1981.
 After leaving Moynihan's employ, Kauffman worked as Washington, D.C., editor for Reason before quitting and returning to Batavia.
 He has written frequently for The American Conservative, The American Enterprise, The Wall Street Journal, and CounterPunch.
 He wrote the screenplay to the independent film Copperhead, which was directed by Ron Maxwell, a friend of Kauffman's.
 The film came out in June 2013 to mixed reviews.